promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module2/README.md

 1. On the left-hand side of the DataSync service page, click on **Tasks** and then click on **Create task**.

 2. Under _Source location options_, select **Choose an existing location**.
-3. Under the _Existing locations_ drop-down, select the NFS server location you created previously.
+3. Under the _Existing locations_ drop-down, select the object storage location you created previously.
 4. Click **Next.**

   ![](../images/mod2ds6.png)